 - ⅛ teaspoon salt

 - 1 tablespoon oil

-- 4 medium apples peeled, cored and cut into 1/2 inch thick rings
+- 4 medium apples peeled, cored and cut into ½ inch thick rings

-- Using metal tongues coat an apple ring with batter and gently drop it into the hot oil.
+- Fry the apples: Using metal tongues coat an apple ring with batter and gently drop it into the hot oil.
 Fry for 1-2 minutes on each side until golden and puffy.
 Remove from the oil and quickly drain on the paper towels.
 Toss it in the cinnamon sugar mixture while still warm and set aside on the plate.
 Proceed in the same way with the remaining apple slices until the entire batter has been used.
 Depending on the size of your skillet or fryer you can do multiple rings at the same time.